HairyFotr/linter/README.md

 This is a compiler plugin that adds additional lint checks to protect against sharp corners in the Scala compiler and standard libraries.

 It's a work in progress.
 For an overview of writing compiler plugins, see http://www.scala-lang.org/node/140

 ## Usage

-Add it as a compiler plugin in your project by editing your build.sbt file.
+Add it as a compiler plugin in your project by editing your build.sbt file:

-This fork of linter is published in a github repo:

     resolvers += "linter" at "http://hairyfotr.github.com/linteRepo/releases"

     addCompilerPlugin("com.foursquare.lint" %% "linter" % "0.1-SNAPSHOT")

-Or, if you're testing your local version:
+Or, if you're working with a local version:

     scalacOptions += "-Xplugin:<path-to-jar>.jar"

 Optionally, run `sbt console` in this project to see it in action.

-## Currently suported warnings
+## Currently supported warnings

 ### Using `scala.io.Source.fromFile` without closing file
     scala> io.Source.fromFile("README.md").mkString